sveltejs/kit/.changeset/selfish-bobcats-run.md

 '@sveltejs/kit': minor
 ---

-feat: build metadata includes the server assets used by each route
+feat: adapter method to get server assets used by each route